sindresorhus/DockProgress/readme.md

 <img src="screenshot.gif" width="485">

 This package is used in production by the [Gifski app](https://github.com/sindresorhus/gifski-app).
+You might also like some of my [other apps](https://sindresorhus.com/#apps).

 ## Requirements